Modern C++ - Smart pointers

 d to or from another std::unique_ptr

-, it likely should not be a std::unique_ptr
+, it likely should NOT be a std::unique_ptr

 .